bollu/lz/README.md

   invariants around why certain things are initialized the way they are.
 - Quite minimal and pleasant to work with, all said and done.
 - lean4: tooling doesn't work? (emacs `lean-mode` is just dead)
+- Can tell LLVM about tail calls instead of hand rolling a tail call.
+- Can maybe use TBAA to teach LLVM about different object types, instead of erasing all info at the lambdapure level.
+- Can potentially use the objective-c machinery + [LLVM GC](https://llvm.org/docs/GarbageCollection.html) to implement correct refcounting.

 # Notes on GHC